ZSungat/ThrottlestopTPLAutomation/README.md

     - In the "Arguments":
       - Write the arguments/options like this **{ProfileName} {PL1} {PL2} {TTL}**.
 Example:
          ```
+            ThrottlestopTPLAutomation.bat <ProfileName> <PL1[c|C]> <PL2[c|C]> <TTL>
-          Example 1: Performance 95 115 56
+            Example 1: ThrottlestopTPLAutomation.bat Quiet 35 45 0.002
-          Example 2: Quiet 35 45 0.0010
+            Example 2: ThrottlestopTPLAutomation.bat 2 35 45 32
+            Example 3: ThrottlestopTPLAutomation.bat Performance 35c 45 20
+            Example 4: ThrottlestopTPLAutomation.bat 0 115C 135C 2560

             Profiles can be specified by name or number (0=Performance, 1=Balanced, etc.)
-          Example 3: 1 50 75 32
+            PL1 and PL2 values can be followed by "c" or "C" to indicate that the corresponding value should be clamped.
          ```
     ![image](https://github.com/user-attachments/assets/b672e071-e978-418a-84ca-d1af34b24119)